facebook/folly/folly/io/async/README.md

-In this library only runInEventBaseThread save/restores the request context, although other Facebook libraries that pass requests between threads do also: folly::wangle::future, and fbthrift::ThreadManager, etc
+In this library only runInEventBaseThread save/restores the request context, although other Facebook libraries that pass requests between threads do also: folly::future, and fbthrift::ThreadManager, etc

 ### DelayedDestruction